 Take part in the quiz here: http://forms.ncl.ac.uk/view.php?id=12046

-Our quiz is running for 6 weeks with an opportunity to win some great prizes.
+Our quiz is running for 6 weeks.
 A new set of questions for you to answer will be available every 2 weeks, you must enter every question round to be in the draw for winning one of our prizes after the full duration of the quiz (i.e. at the end of the 6 week period).

 Answer the questions via the link above correctly and stay tuned - in two weeks' time there will be the next set of questions!
 All of the answers to the questions can be found on the ASTEROID website or Social Media pages - so check them out for reference.